KsiazeCienia/UsefulCode/README.md

 Classes and extensions that are commonly used in projects.

 UICollectionView:
-* Easier cell register
+* Easier cell, header register
-* Easier cell dequeue
+* Easier cell, header dequeue

 UICollectionViewCell:
 * Identifier with cell's name

 UIView:
+* Identifier - String class description
 * Method to add subview with edges constraints (possible offset)

 UIColor: